Princeton Reverb With Reverb and Tremolo Deleted

 you use no pedals for dirt and you want the speaker to break up a little: 10F150T,

 Put simply: the higher gain you use, the more dope you should have on your speaker.

 This is a fairly simple amp build with the reverb and tremolo deleted.
-I left the 1M Reverb Driver Grid Leak resistor (called Reverb Load above), 500pF Reverb Filter cap and 3.3M Reverb Mix resistor and 10pF Bright cap in place because the 3.3M and 470k Grid Leak resistors form a voltage divider that dumps 88% of the guitar signal to ground.
+I left the 1M Reverb Driver Grid Leak resistor (called Reverb Load above), 500pF Reverb Filter cap, 3.3M Reverb Mix resistor and 10pF Bright cap in place because the 3.3M and 470k Grid Leak resistors form a voltage divider that dumps 88% of the guitar signal to ground.
 The layout also shows metal film resistors for the input and grid stop resistors on the input jacks to minimize amp hiss.
 Note the original Fender (non-reverb) Princeton has only two preamp gain stages versus the Princeton Reverb's three which makes them very different amps.
 The jumper on the power tube sockets from pin 8 to 1 is for EL34 compatibility.
 Click the image for the full size image or download the pdf here and the DIYLC file here.